Something About Merri….

 In addition she has facilitated two Wampanoag events working with members of the Mashpee tribe and local non profits.

-In 2022 she helped produce and raise funds for a Native American dwelling: a wetu that was installed at Round the Bend Farm in South Dartmouth MA.
+In 2022 she co-managed a project which engaged Mashpee members to produce a Native American dwelling: a wetu that was installed at Round the Bend Farm in South Dartmouth MA.

 In 2023 Merri facilitated a project with The Trustees, Westport Land Conservation Trust and Westport River Watershed Association (WRWA) and invited members from the Mashpee tribe to burn out a canoe known as a mishoon.
 The mishoon was presented at the WRWA on River Day, June 24, 2023.

-Merri continues to work as an artist and believes that creating art in collaboration with fellow creatives in her beautiful home town of Westport will improve the quality of life for all that live in the community.
+Merri believes that creating art in collaboration with fellow creatives in her beautiful home town of Westport will improve the quality of life for all that live in the community.
 She hopes her work will help stimulate positive growth both spiritually and fiscally.

 Capoeira music and dance event at Bayside Restaurant near East Beach.